Kruchy1980/codewars-excercises/Function_&_ Methodes/functions&methodes.md

 18. A filter() - Array.filter() method - A
 19. A some() - Array.some() method - A
 20. M Math.ceil() - Rounding down MAth.method - M
+21. El new Set() - sets in javascript - El

 # Methodes: